 I served as guest blogger for North Carolina’s Chapel Hill Downtown Partnership to promote women in home-brewing and the Homebrew for Hunger festival.
-This article was article published on the Chapel Hill Downtown Partnership blog.
+This article was published on the Chapel Hill Downtown Partnership blog.

 Back in July, Molson Coors manufacture announced plans to sell lady-friendly beer: pink-tinted beer complete with a pretty label and a fruity taste.